Salt-fingering in seasonally ice-covered lakes

 \subsection{Time Evolution}

 We discuss the time evolution of these experiments and the generation of salt fingers.
-As a representative case, we will initially focus on Case 4, before comparing this case with the remainder.
+As a representative case, we will initially focus on Case 4, before comparing this case with the others.

-After ice formation, the water reverse stratified and continued to cool in all cases.
-Figure \ref{fig:snapshots}a is a plot of the bottom water temperature ($\TB$) over time for Case 4.
+After ice formation, the reverse temperature stratification continued to cool in all cases.
+Figure \ref{fig:TankDiagram}c is a plot of the bottom water temperature ($\TB$) over time for Case 4.
 Initially ($t\approx 0$) the water preferentially cooled near the surface such that the bottom water temperature $\TB$ was approximately constant.
 As the system continued to cool, $\TB$ decreased.

-Figure \ref{fig:snapshots}b-e contains snapshots of the vertical velocity $v$ at the times indicated by the red dots in Figure \ref{fig:snapshots}a.
-Prior to the formation of salt-fingers, side-wall heat losses generated tank-scale recirculation cells (see Figure \ref{fig:snapshots}b).
+Figure \ref{fig:TankDiagram}d-g contains snapshots of the vertical velocity $w$ at the times indicated by the red dots in Figure \ref{fig:TankDiagram}c.
+Prior to the formation of salt-fingers, side-wall heat losses generated tank-scale recirculation cells (see Figure \ref{fig:TankDiagram}d).
 In particular, the heat loss at the side-walls induced a negatively buoyant jet (red), which then induced a counter-flow of the bulk interior fluid moving down (blue).
-Note that the thermistor chain in the domain centre ($x\approx 0.25$cm) perturbs the PIV and the affected region is removed in our subsequent analysis.
+Note that the thermistor chain in the domain centre ($x\approx 0.25$cm) interferes with the PIV and the affected region is removed in our subsequent analysis.

-By $t=2.5$ hr, we observe the formation of finger-like plumes (Figure \ref{fig:snapshots}c), which grow at the surface and propagate down towards the tank bottom (Figure \ref{fig:snapshots}d-e).
+By $t=2.5$ hr, we observe the formation of finger-like plumes (Figure \ref{fig:TankDiagram}e), which grow at the surface and propagate down towards the tank bottom (Figure \ref{fig:TankDiagram}f-g).
 These plumes induce their own counter-flow between the fingers.
-The recirculation cells accelerated the downward propagation of the plumes.
+The recirculation cells enhance the downward propagation of the plumes.
 Importantly, these plumes transport salt from the ice-water interface to the tank bottom.
-We suggest that these plumes will also transport oxygen and other dissolved constituents, which has not been highlighted in the freshwater literature.
+In a lake, these plumes would also transport oxygen, nutrients, contaminants and other dissolved constituents.